bhaidar/bhaidar.github.io/_posts/2018-08-17-how-i-created-the-angular-wrapper-for-kendo-ui-controls.md

     The code starts by getting a jQuery reference to the actual DOM element that will eventually hold the TreeList control in the DOM.

     The code then initializes a new Kendo UI TreeList control using the typical jQuery method and supplying the *options* passed-in as input parameters to this component.
-Finally, the the code saves a reference to the **kendoTreeList** DOM for future use.
+Finally, the code saves a reference to the **kendoTreeList** DOM for future use.

     **The initialization of the TreeList control is done inside a zone.runOutsideAngular block.**

     > Angular initiates a new change detection cycle with every event triggered in the application.
 For instance, moving the mouse over the TreeList control, that would cause Angular to run a new change detection cycle.
-Do you really need Angular to run that much of change detection cycles often?
+Do you really need Angular to run a change detection cycle often?
 Of course not!
 That’s why, in order for Angular not to run change detection cycles frequently, you **must** initialize the TreeList control outside the boundary context of Angular.
 This ensures the best performance when using not only the Kendo UI TreeList control, but also any jQuery plugin you want to wrap inside an Angular component.

-1. It is recommended you destroy the whole HTML div that is hosting the TreeList control when Angular runs the Destroy event on the TreeListComponent:
+9. It is recommended you destroy the whole HTML div that is hosting the TreeList control when Angular runs the Destroy event on the TreeListComponent:

     ````
     ngOnDestroy(): void {